software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 };
 ```

 **Worklet Context Objects** are special terms that preserve that binding.
 Don't mistake them for objects created with `useSharedValue`.
-All changes to Worklet Context Objects on the UI thread are visible only on the UI thread and vice-versa with the JS thread.
+All changes to Worklet Context Objects on the UI thread are visible only on the UI thread.
+The same applies to the JS thread.

 ```ts
 const obj = {